dinesh230106/Delta-Modulation/README.md

 # EX-04 Name: DINESH KUMAR A (212223060057)
-##  Delta-Modulation using phyton
+##  Delta-Modulation using python

 ## AIM
-To perform Delta-Modulation using phyton
+To perform Delta-Modulation using python
 ## Tools required
 Python: A versatile programming language used for scientific computing and signal processing.
 NumPy: A powerful numerical library in Python for performing array-based operations and mathematical computations.